For IDV Issuers

 Net-new verification volume

 Long-tail sites won't pay $1–2 per user for full IDV.
 Pooled across the network, they will pay a few cents per check.
-The issuer sees verification volume from a population that today generates zero.
+They adopt precisely because Lemma lets them act on a verified-human signal without storing ID documents or running their own KYC stack — so the issuer sees verification volume from a population that today generates zero.

 You keep the upsell